Yanni8/jwt-middleware/README.md

       - "admin" # this alone will pass
 ```

-Note that mixing yaml array styles here is arbitrary and both are used to enhance clarity of the structure
+Note that mixing yaml array styles here is arbitrary and both are used to enhance clarity of the structure.

 ```json
 {